Skip to main content

 • Identity & Policy — Separate identities and policies for the Redis and Sentinel workloads, each with reveal access to their respective secrets.

 • Backup Cron Workload (optional) — A scheduled backup job that writes Redis snapshots to AWS S3 or GCS.
+Runs in the first configured location only.

 Installation